 The Brothers’ War Story

-The Brothers’ War’s story is a retelling of a pivotal moment in Magic’s past, but it’s also relevant to the current day plot.
+The Brothers’ War’s story is a retelling of a pivotal moment in Magic’s past, but it was also relevant to the contemporary plot.
 Story articles for The Brothers’ War began to appear on the Magic website from October 20.
 There are five main stories set in the past, covering the events of the war.
 Then there are five side stories covering the present day, leading up to Phyrexia: All Will Be One.

-How does The Brothers’ War set link to the current Phyrexian storyline that started in Dominaria United?
-Well it turns out Teferi, with the help of Saheeli, is travelling back in time to view the events of the past.
-As we’ve seen, both of these characters have planeswalker cards in the set.
+How does The Brothers’ War set link to the Phyrexian storyline that started in Dominaria United?
+Well it turns out Teferi, with the help of Saheeli, was travelling back in time to view the events of the past.
+Both of these characters have planeswalker cards in the set.

 Many, many cards in The Brothers’ War represent Urza and Mishra’s robotic forces, the former bulky and unstoppable in appearance, the latter sleek and lethal.
-But the battle, while a central part of The Brothers’ War, won’t be the only thing shown off.
-Instead, Wizards has split the story of The Brothers’ War into three arcs, to show the origins, climax, and aftermath of the conflict.
+But the battle, while a central part of The Brothers’ War, wasn’t the only thing shown off.
+Instead, Wizards decided to split the story of The Brothers’ War into three arcs, to show the origins, climax, and aftermath of the conflict.

 Other characters in the set include artificers Ashnod and Tawnos, star-crossed lovers who fight for opposing sides, but come together in the final battle on Argoth and give Urza the Sylex.